Master's Economics: Development Economics (track)

 - Behavioural Economics & Game Theory;

-This track applies a relatively microeconomic approach to the international economy, with the International Economics & Globalisation track as its more micro focused counterpart.
+This track applies a relatively microeconomic approach to the international economy, with the International Economics & Globalisation track as its more macro focused counterpart.

-Each track provides you with an advanced level of understanding of the economics core (microeconomics, macroeconomics, and econometrics) in combination with an upper-advanced level of understanding in development economics.
+Each track provides you with an advanced level of understanding of the economics core (microeconomics, macroeconomics, and econometrics) in combination with an advanced level of understanding in your chosen specialisation.

 Upon successful completion of the programme, you will receive an accredited Master’s degree in Economics and the title Master of Science (MSc).

 Rankings and reputation